 Rhys Hoskins News: Drawing fourth straight start

-Hoskins will start at designated hitter and bat fifth in Monday's game against the Astros.
+Hoskins will start at first base and bat cleanup in Monday's game against the Rays.

-Hoskins will stick in the lineup for a fourth straight game, with Cleveland having faced three right-handed starters during that stretch.
-The 33-year-old had begun to lose out on regular starts after striking out at a 41.4 percent clip over his first eight games, but he's turned in more competitive plate appearances since then, walking nearly as often as he's struck out (5:6 BB:K).
-Hoskins is still batting just .192 on the season and isn't providing much power either (one home run), making him an underwhelming fantasy option through the first three-plus weeks.
+Hoskins will remain in the lineup for a fourth straight game after getting on base in five of his 12 plate appearances over the previous three contests.
+The 33-year-old should continue seeing regular starts versus left-handed pitching at the expense of Kyle Manzardo, but Hoskins will likely remain limited to more of a part-time role against righties.

 Win Your League With RotoWire!